 RSS Post Importer

-RSS Post Importer can be used to syndicate, import, curate, merge and display full text feeds (RSS, Atom, etc.) on your WordPress website or blog.
+The RSS Post Importer plugin lets you curate, import, syndicate, merge and display full text feeds (RSS, Atom, etc.) on your WordPress site.

-The plugin fetches an RSS feed and publishes the full content of every item in your feed as a separate post.
+RSS Post Importer fetches an RSS feed and publishes the full content of each item in your feed as a standalone post.

 For more details, go here: